High-heeled shoe: Children

 High heels are also sometimes marketed to children, and some schools encourage children to wear them.
 18% of injuries from wearing high heels were in children, and 4% in under-tens, in a 2002–2012 US survey.
 A 2016 medical review on high-heeled shoes expressed concern about children's use of high heels.
-A nine-year-old is about half an adult's height, and a toddler about a quarter; so, relative to body height, a 2-inch (5 cm) heel on an adult would be a one-inch heel on the nine-year-old, and a half-inch heel on the toddler, though whether this translates to comparable health harms is not known.
+A nine-year-old is about 80 percent of an adult's height, and a toddler about one half; so, relative to body height, a 2-inch (5 cm) heel on an adult would be a 1.6-inch heel on the nine-year-old, and a 1-inch heel on the toddler, though whether this translates to comparable health harms is not known.